CEO | Author | Entrepreneur

 TAJ: What rules need to be broken next for women to reach their full potential?

 Randi: “Rule 1 is to stop competing against each other and help one another instead.
 There’s plenty to go around.
-Unfortunately, a lot of times it doesn’t feel this way so I like to help women learn how to network and meet like-minded ladies who can inspire, encourage and offer mentorship, like I do with Zuckerberg Institute.
+Unfortunately, a lot of times it doesn’t feel this way so I like to help women learn how to network and meet like-minded ladies who can inspire, encourage and offer mentorship as I do with Zuckerberg Institute.
 You never know who has an opportunity waiting.”

 TAJ: As a woman in business you're always meeting new people across all backgrounds and industries, how does getting dressed play a part in your day-to-day?